 If you have tooth-ache you want to see a professional dentist, someone who has training, experience, the right tools for the job and a clean and hygienic room to operate in.
 You shouldn’t trust a dentist that doesn’t fulfil all these criteria.

-Say you drive a nice car and the clutch goes on it, you could spend a weekend with a friend who has some tools attempting to jack up the car on your driveway, but it’s more likely you’ll take it to a qualified mechanic who can lift it up, take off the gearbox, replace the clutch, re-fit the gearbox and give the car a service whilst there, all within a couple of hours.
+Say you drive a nice car and the clutch goes on it, you could spend a weekend with a friend who has some tools attempting to jack up the car on your driveway, but it’s more likely you’ll take it to a qualified mechanic.

-The lesson: people are willing to pay for a professional service.
+People are willing to pay for a professional service

-From the first instant the potential client comes into contact with you, either via an advert, website, or seeing you at an event directly you must have an air of professionalism about you that gives people the confidence to book you, and more importantly, the confidence to give you financial remuneration for it.
+From the first instant a potential client comes into contact with you, you must have an air of professionalism that gives people the confidence to book you.

 Being a full-time professional magician gives you freedom